ALiwoto/RestorerRobot/README.md

 <hr/>

 ## how to configure the project
-Configuration file is called `config.ini`, it has a structure such as this:
+Configuration file is called `config.ini`, it has a structure such as this (for a more completed sample file, please visit [config.sample.ini](config.sample.ini) file):
 ```ini
 [main]
 app_id = 12345